Check out the CEA Podcast!

-Summer is here, which means it’s time to start brainstorming for your college essay!
-If you find the prospect of brainstorming to be far less fun than a.) declawing a cat b.) tattooing your tongue or c.) bathing in hot chili oil, don’t despair.
+It’s time to start brainstorming for your college essay!
+If you find the prospect of brainstorming to be far less fun than a.) sleeping outside b.) tattooing your tongue or c.) bathing in hot chili oil, don’t despair.
 We have six stellar suggestions for how to make brainstorming not only effective, but even (gasp!) fun:

 Think about where you do your best work.
 Maybe you love to work at home with the TV blaring or in total silence at the library; maybe you do your best work at night or first thing in the morning.
 Choose an environment that inspires you so that brainstorming is pleasant and productive!